cassiomolin/microservices-springboot/README.md

 ### MongoDB

-Shopping and product services use MongoDB for persistence, using different databases for each service.
+Shopping and product services use MongoDB for persistence, but different databases are used for each service.

 Before running the application, ensure that you have a MongoDB instance running on `localhost` port `27017` (default port).
 The `product` and `shopping-list` databases will be created by the application.